Format messages#

 Creating a fixed-width code block is recommended for pasting multi-line blocks of code or other text output because it’s easier to read with fixed-width font alignment.
 Examples include block text snippets, ASCII tables, and log files.
 Rendered code blocks include a Copy option to copy the contents of the code block.

-on the line directly above and directly below your code:
+This can be accomplished by placing three backticks ``` on the line directly above and directly below your code:

 ```